frederic-perez/AmE-dictionary/data/idioms.md

 __down-to-earth__ _adj_ :five: Sensible and realistic.
 __downer__ :two::hammer:
 __doxxing__ :three: The act of making someone’s personal information (such as their address, phone number, social security number, etc.) available online, especially out of vengeance. _More and more people are finding themselves victims of doxxing, in which the personal details of their lives are exposed to the world._
+__drag (one’s) ass__
-__drag (one’s) feet__ :two: To move slowly and reluctantly because one does not want to do something. _We can’t be late for the dentist, so quit dragging your feet and get in the car!_
+__drag (one’s) feet__ :three: To move slowly and reluctantly because one does not want to do something. _We can’t be late for the dentist, so quit dragging your feet and get in the car!_
 __drag (someone) kicking and screaming__ To force someone to go somewhere or do something against their will, especially when they protest against it vehemently and/or at great length.
+__drag out__ __1__ To continue for an excessively long time. _This case has dragged out for months.
+When will it finally end?_ __2__ To cause something to continue for an excessively long time.
+In this usage, a noun or pronoun can be used between “drag” and “out.” _I wish management would quit dragging things out and just give someone the promotion already.
+Please don’t drag out your story any longer—get to the point!_
 __dragon breath__ Particularly foul-smelling breath. _I know I tend to have dragon breath when I wake up, so I usually brush my teeth before I do anything else._ _My date was really attractive and very funny, but good lord, she had horrible dragon breath._
 __drain the swamp__ To get rid of the root causes of problems, especially to rid politics and government of evils, such as corruption and bureaucracy.
+__draw (something) to (someone’s) attention__ To inform someone of something. _Oh, I’ll draw your misconduct to your supervisor’s attention, don’t you worry._ _Don’t forget to draw the leak to the landlord’s attention._
 __draw a blank__ :two: To fail to find or remember something.
 __draw a line in the sand__ :two::hammer:
+__draw a line__
 __draw the line__ _Draw the line in the sand._
 __draw to a close__ :five::hammer:
 __draw up__
+__draw upon__
 __dress to the nines__ Wearing very fashionable or expensive clothes.
 __dressed to kill__
+__dressed to the nines__
 __drill in(to) (someone or something)__
 __drink like a fish__ To drink too much alcohol.
 __drive (one’s) pigs to market__ To snore. _I can’t get any sleep with Will driving his pigs to market every night—I think it’s time for him to see a doctor about his snoring._